Got questions? Let's talk: 501-847-2332

 Regardless of the type or size of the machine, the first sterilization cycle takes the longest.
-Once the unit is heated up, the following cycles are quicker because the machine does not have to heat up as much during subsequent cycles, also known as Cold and Warm or Hot Cycles.
+Once the unit is heated up, the following cycles are quicker because the Autoclave does not have to heat up as much during subsequent periods, also known as Cold and Warm or Hot Cycles.
 Depending on the model, smaller autoclaves will tend to have shorter cycles than larger models.
 The more material you need to sterilize, the longer it will take.
-In general, smaller machines will sterilize from 10-30 minutes, and larger machines will sterilize from 20 to 60 minutes.
+In general, it will take a smaller machine from 15-30 minutes to complete the sterilization process, and larger machines will achieve sterilization in 20 to 60 minutes.

 4. What are the power requirements that I will need?

 Most machines will run on standard 110-120 volt circuits.
-There are many autoclaves with a greater capability that will run on 220-240 volt circuits.
-It's important to note that Autoclaves should always have a dedicated circuit, and you would never want to use a power strip or extension cord.
+There are many Autoclaves with advanced capability that will run on 220-240 volt circuits.
+It's important to note that Autoclaves should always have a dedicated electrical circuit, and you would never want to use a power strip or extension cord.

 5. How difficult is it to maintain an Autoclave?

 Factory warranties for new autoclaves are specific to the manufacturer.
-For example, Midmark has a one year on site parts and labor warranty.
-Tuttnauer has a two year on site parts and labor warranty.
-Our warranty for refurbished autoclaves is 180 days from the day you receive your machine.
-It includes parts and labor but does not include return shipping cost
+For example, Midmark Autoclaves sell with one-year parts and labor warranty.
+The coverage on a Tuttnauer Sterilizer is two full years.
+Our guarantee for refurbished autoclaves varies from 30 to 180 days from the day you receive your machine.
+It includes parts and labor but does not cover the return shipping cost.